arminosz/aphel/README.md

 - **Control Flow**: Includes `IF` statements, `WHILE` loops, and `FOR` loops
 - **Basic Arithmetic**: Perform calculations and store results in variables

----

 ## ⏬ Installation

-To run Aphel, ensure you have Java installed.
+To run Aphel, ensure you have Java JRE 22 or newer installed.
 Clone this repository and use the interpreter:

 ```bash
 git clone https://github.com/arminosz/aphel.git